Ladivcr/Neural-network-class/README.md

 # Neural-network-class
 About my different notebooks made in Neural networks class.
-UNAM